survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Conclusion

 Babel has become an indispensable tool for developers given it bridges the standard with older browsers.
 Even if you targeted modern browsers, transforming through Babel may be useful.

+To recap:

+* Babel gives you control over what browsers to support.
+It can compile ES6 features to a form the older browser understand.
+* Babel allows you to use experimental language features.
+You can find numerous plugins that improve development experience and the production build through optimizations.
+* Babel functionality can be enabled per development target.
+This way you can be sure you are using the correct plugins at the right place.
+* Besides Babel, webpack supports other solutions like TypeScript of Flow.
+Flow can complement Babel while TypeScript represents an entire language compiling to JavaScript.